epicturkey/Vivrant.DatePicker/README.md

 # Milestones:
 **11-03-2017: Initial Release**
-Test against CSHTML5 BETA 12.4
+Tested against CSHTML5 BETA 12.4

 # Limitations:
     Input-Mask and Calendar popups DO NOT work in Simulator!
 (Simulator does not appear to support webkit calendar)